 Laura is a small remote township 130 kilometers west of Mungumby Lodge and sealed all the way allowing all vehicle access.
 Laura is the gateway to Cape York and Lakefield National Park.
 A township that typifies the Australian outback and what Cape York is all about.
 The birds feeding in the Mango trees, the native police prison, the traction engine and railway steps in front of the general store and post office.
 All remaining European tributes to the Palmer gold rush and the Cooktown to Laura railway days.
 The Aboriginal people from this region were greatly affected by the arrival of the miners and colonising of Queensland.
 Their history and connection with the land is some of the regions oldest.

-In the Centre of town is the Quinkan Regional Cultural Centre a excellent experience for Aboriginal art on the rocks and culture.
+In the Centre of town is the Quinkan Regional Cultural Centre an excellent experience for Aboriginal art on the rocks and culture.
 Lex Bloomfield is the manager of the centre.
 The cultural centre is a region Visitor Information Centre (VIC) and offers a well presented insight to the Pioneering history of Cape York and its rich Aboriginal culture.
 Whilst visiting the centre, considering booking at tour of the Aboriginal rock art within the sandstone shelters on the escarpments surrounding Laura.
-Guided tours are conducted with traditional elders such as Dr Thomas George Snr (KuKu Thaypan speaker) and Johnny Ross.
+Guided tours are conducted with traditional elders such as Johnny Ross (KuKu Thaypan speaker) and Steve.
 At the centre you can pay and book for self walk options and Aboriginal guided tours.
 Visit www.quinkancc.com.au for more information.
 The Ang-Gnarra Aboriginal Corporation is responsible for the Quinkan reserve management.

 The Laura Dance Festival is a premier celebration of Aboriginal culture in Cape York.
 It is a biennial event held every uneven year (ie 2015 with the next event 2017) show casing the culture of the Aboriginal people of Cape York through song, story telling and dance ceremony performance.